mozilla/ActiveData/docs/ActiveData Summary 181116.md

 The new cluster and the old cluster had the same hardware: Same instance types, same ephemeral drives, same EBS drives.
 The new cluster showed no noticeable CPU usage, no noticeable network usage, no drive usage.
 Random drive tests showed they performed as expected.
 Still ingestion was slow.

-* **Could it be the new Typed JSON?** - No, the actual JSON was larger, but the old cluster was not showing more disk usage than the old cluster, like theory predicted.
+* **Could it be the new Typed JSON?** - No, the actual JSON was larger, but the old cluster was not showing more bytes stored than the old cluster, like theory predicted.
 Plus, it would not explain the very slow shard movement, which seemed to work out to kilobytes per second.
 * **Could it be the EBS drives?** - No, they are the same drives as the old cluster used.

 After reviewing the esoteric Elasticsearch settings, turning off JFS on linux and attempting different ingestion techniques, the months go by with no solution.
 In desperation, I decided to brute force a solution: I setup a new cluster using `d2` instances with their large local storage.
 Performance was acceptable!

 Was it the EBS drives?
 Yes, and no: Amazon had changed the billing structure on EBS sometime during 2017; ***new drives were billed according to the new rules and new performance characteristics, while the old drives maintained their legacy billing and legacy performance***.
 Old EBS magnetic drives did not impact network usage; either the drives were on a separate NAS network, or their network usage was not metered.
 The new EBS usage showed up in network usage, was bounded by network limits, and had new pricing limits based on request rate or data volume.

 We could no longer use EBS with Elasticsearch.
-In theory, it should never have been used on EBS, but the Magnetic EBS drives were a sweet deal while it lasted.
+In theory, Elasticsearch should never have been used on EBS, but the Magnetic EBS drives were a sweet deal while it lasted.

 ## Dockerize Bugzilla-ETL with ActiveData